 As Londoner who has had the privilege of living in a few countries.
 I try to embrace the people and cultures I have come across.
 Quite often this challenges your own perspective of life, your ideals, your values and perceived stereotypes.
 Like most people I love to travel and experience new places, photograph those locations from my personal perspective and try to create a cohesive body of work that reflects that experience with the limited time available.
 To be a tourist is easy, a traveler and a photographer is something else, one minute your immersed in an experience and then your’e an objective observer recording the life around you.

 The photographic medium is a powerful and influential tool that has the ability convey a message into any language.
 Our lives are littered with images of our personal past.
 The mass media and marketing machine uses imagery to convey messages about events and products that we apparently need.

 My photos are, my interpretation of the situation presented.
 I do a mixture of colour, black and white, arty and abstraction.

 On the front page there is a blog style entry containing a single or a few photos along with a caption or information (when relevant) about that photograph.

-Ultimately the camera or device used for image capture does not really matter it is the content creation that is of primary importance.
+Ultimately the camera or device used for image capture does not really matter (as long as you are happy with it), it is the content creation that is of primary importance.

-All the images on this site have been reduced to 1024×786 and are low resolution.
+All the images on this site have been reduced in size and are low resolution.
 All rights reserved no unauthorized reproduction.

 © Antony Kyriacou